-Here's a tasty way to preserve late-summer peppers from the garden.
+Here’s a tasty way to preserve late-summer peppers from the garden.
+We love to serve this jelly on crackers with a little cream cheese.

 - 1 cup seeded and finely chopped hot peppers (such as jalapeños, scotch bonnets, or habaneros)